Vehicle Repossession Laws in Georgia

 It is illegal to hide your car with the intent to defraud the bank.

 Are you facing the loss of your car or other personal items due to falling behind on your payments?
-Not only is this an embarrassing situation, it is expensive to resolve and could be impossible to manage financially.
+Not only is this an embarrassing situation, but it is also expensive to resolve and could be impossible to manage financially.
 Falling behind on payments for tools, your car, or other items you have purchased can result in a disastrous situation.
 Eventually, the company you owe money to will repossess the car or other item if you do not seek the kind of legal help that you deserve.
-Stop repossession in Georgia today by speaking with an attorney.
+Stop Repossession in Georgia today by speaking with an attorney.

 Filing for bankruptcy protection in the state of Georgia can help you in many ways with car repossession:

 When you file for Chapter 7 or Chapter 13 bankruptcy, all creditor action comes to an immediate halt.
 Any debt collector that contacts you by mail or by phone is in violation of federal laws regarding bankruptcy.
-There are certain actions during the period of the automatic stay that can be undertaken on your behalf to allow you to keep your vehicle, tools or other item, and I can help.
+There are certain actions during the period of the automatic stay that can be undertaken on your behalf to allow you to keep your vehicle, tools, or another item, and I can help.

-If your car is repossessed and you cannot come up with the full overdue amount, you will never get your vehicle back and the cost can be in the thousands.
-Should you fail to pay it, not only will you lose your car; you will still owe the lender per the terms of your contract.
+If your car is repossessed and you cannot come up with the full overdue amount, you will never get your vehicle back, and the cost can be in the thousands.
+Should you fail to pay it, not only will you lose your car, you will still owe the lender per the terms of your contract.
 Effective action must be taken fast to help you avoid further financial problems.
-There are options for you and it is important that you find out what can be done before it is too late.
+There are options for you, and it is important that you find out what can be done before it is too late.

 The automatic stay is a temporary solution while the resolution is worked out.
 The skill of your attorney can make all the difference, as negotiations with the lender must take place.
 There could be opportunities to allow your overdue payments to be forgiven or at least added to the end of the loan so that you can still keep your possessions.

 How this situation is managed is important to you and your family.
 I address these issues with your interests as my only concern.
 Having a skilled Georgia bankruptcy lawyer on your side can make all the difference.
-Call my firm today if you are facing repossession in Georgia.
+Call my firm today if you are facing Repossession in Georgia.
 I will review your situation and determine what can be done to make arrangements that will work for you.
-Always striving to provide a level of compassion to my clients, I can promise that I will always be on your side should you chose to work with me through this difficult time.
+Always striving to provide a level of compassion to my clients, I can promise that I will always be on your side should you choose to work with me through this difficult time.

-Whatever your situation is, it is important to get the information that you need, A majority of our clients tell us that the only regret that they have is not contacting us sooner.
-Feel free to ask us any questions, your information is 100% confidential.
+Whatever your situation is, it is important to get the information that you need.
+A majority of our clients tell us that the only regret that they have is not contacting us sooner.
+Feel free to ask us any questions.
+Your information is 100% confidential.
 If you decide to let us help you, we have a payment plan that we can build around any financial situation that you are in.